rafica/iOS-Place-Search/README.md

 iOS-Place-Search
 ================
-An iPhone app capable of searching for a list of venues (restaurants, etc…) matching a keyword within an N mile radius.
+An iPhone app capable of searching for a list of venues (restaurants, etc) matching a keyword within an N mile radius.

 It has three screens.
 They are